GerHobbelt/MathJax-docs/api/hub.rst

     `New Math` messages are sent).
 When the message equals the `type`, the `callback` will be called with the message as its parameter.

+    This can be used to listen to parsing errors or processing errors which would otherwise fail silently.

+	  MathJax.Hub.Register.MessageHook("TeX Jax - parse error",function (message) {
+	    // do something with the error.  message[1] will contain the data about the error.
+	  });

+	  MathJax.Hub.Register.MessageHook("Math Processing Error",function (message) {
+	    //  do something with the error.  message[2] is the Error object that records the problem.
+	  });

     :Parameters:
         - **type** --- a string indicating the message to look for